Q. What is a Friend of the Camden Highline?

 Q. I want to help!

-Lots of people have helped volunteer their time and services to the project, and we have an ever-growing network of volunteers.
-If you want to be involved then send us an email info [at] camdenhighline [dot] com.
-We need as much help as we can get!
+Lots of people have donated their time and services to the project, and we have an ever-expanding network of volunteers.
+If you want to be involved then send an email to info [at] camdenhighline [dot] com.
+And don't forget to like us on Facebook, and follow us on Twitter and Instagram!